PDC-support/pdc-intro/singularity/singularity_no_exercises.md

 # Containers: How are they useful

+- Next logical progession from virtual machines
 - Reproducibility
+  - Local and remote code works identically every time
 - Portability
-- Depending on application and use-case, simple extreme scalability
-- Next logical progession from virtual machines

----

-# Why do we want containers in HPC?
+  - One file contains everything and can be moved anywhere
+  - Load fewer modules
 - Escape “dependency hell”
-- Load fewer modules
-- Local and remote code works identically every time
-- One file contains everything and can be moved anywhere

 ---